ENTER YOUR EMAIL TO RECEIVE 10% COUPON IMMEDIATELY

 "If you get stubborn hairs, spread a “c” shaped and a backwards “c” shape with the corner of the flicker, then press flat and flick Fast!"

 If one or more of the above listed side affects happens to you, they should subside quickly.
-Please note that these are natural reactions to ripping out hair, especially if the hair has not been ripped out in a long time (more than 6 months).
+Please note that these are natural reactions to removing hair from the root, especially if the hair has not been removed in more than 6 months.